isabella232/cxm-learn.en/help/course/transformation-story.md

 ---
-title: Adobe's Transformation Story
+title: Adobe Transformation Story
-description: Learn more about the role DDOM played in Adobe's digital transformation.
+description: Learn more about the role DDOM played in the Adobe digital transformation.
 ---

-# Adobe's Transformation Story
+# Adobe Transformation Story

-Learn more about the role DDOM played in Adobe's digital transformation.
+Learn more about the role DDOM played in the Adobe digital transformation.

 >[!VIDEO](https://video.tv.adobe.com/v/41691)